Alejogb1/job-board/blog-data/how-does-a-reconstitution-factory-in-domain-driven-design-circumvent-invariants.md

 id: "how-does-a-reconstitution-factory-in-domain-driven-design-circumvent-invariants"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 I remember a particularly tricky project a few years back involving a complex logistics system.
 We were deep in domain-driven design territory, aiming for a microservices architecture, and the challenge of maintaining aggregate invariants across service boundaries came up repeatedly.
 One of the most interesting challenges was, precisely as the question poses, how a “reconstitution factory” impacted invariant maintenance.
 It's not always intuitive, so let's get to it.

 The core problem stems from the fact that aggregates, in DDD, are intended to be units of consistency.
 They encapsulate data and logic, enforcing rules about how their state can change.
 These rules—the invariants—are critically important to the integrity of the domain.
 Now, a “reconstitution factory” isn't a standard term in the canonical DDD literature like Eric Evans’ book, but it’s a concept we often use in practice.
 Think of it as a piece of code responsible for reconstructing an aggregate from a persisted representation, often for operations beyond the aggregate’s own domain logic.
 Consider this: a typical aggregate load would go through the repository, which ensures that the aggregate is in a consistent state after the load based on its constructor.
 The reconstitution factory, in contrast, may have slightly less strict requirements as long as the integrity of the aggregate is intact once all operations are performed.
 However, this “less strict” area is where problems can arise concerning invariants.